zegelinfamily/our-travels/README.md

 # Travel Route Mapping

 This Xcode package creates a website to display our travels using the [Ignite](https://github.com/twostraws/Ignite) static website builder.
-By placing a few files in the proper locations within this package and rebuilding the website, a new trip can be added to the website.
+By placing a few files in the proper locations within this package and rebuilding the project, a new trip can be added to the website.
 This will show a new trip on the front page, with the latest trip at the top.
 Clicking on the trip image will take you to a trip page showing a map with with a sidebar list of all the locations visited.

 The actual map is displayed using the [leaflet javascript library](https://leafletjs.com), with a few add ons to draw the curves, labels, zoom controls and to handle label collision.
 Label collision hides overlapping labels, showing the label with the higher priority, which is based on the Stop Type.

 An example website can be found [here](https://zegelin.com/peter).

 After making any changes or adding a new trip the website is rebuilt via the Run command '⌘ R'.
-Note that Ignite is still in Alpha so this package may not build unless Ingite v0.7-beta is used.
+Note that Ignite is still in Alpha so this package may not build unless Ignite v0.7-beta is used.
+The package manifest has been modified to specifically use this version of Ignite.

 ## Adding a New Trip
 Requires 2 files, with an optional image file to display on the front page.
 The location specifies where the file should be placed within this package.
 See an example trip for a better understanding.